Duxah/FreePCB-2/README.md

 * You can copy the copper area cutout.
 Select the side of cutout and press F4.
 A copy of the cutout appears on the right.
 Press F4 again to move it.

+* Added the function of printing in PDF, the program generates 2 pages with the top and bottom views of the board.
+The layer order corresponds to the layer order on the display at the time of printing.
+To print a section, select this section along with copper tracks and other objects.
+Or select only parts to print highlighted parts.
+There is an option to automatically place the REF and VALUE texts in the center of the part.
+There is an option to automatically darken a pin named `1` `A` `A1` `a`

 `Schematic Constructor-1.2:`

 * You can disable JPEG images from being inverted when printed.
 For example, when you have a background scheme in JPEG format, you can make yourself a dark theme by inverting the colors of the picture (menu File-> Polyline picture-> Invert).
 In the PDF print dialog box, check the Disable inversion of pictures checkbox, in this case there will be no color inversion in the PDF file